AdammGreen/AdammGreen/README.md

 - 🌐 Coding in:
   Java, JavaScript, JavaFX, Python, R, Spark, HTML, CSS, SQL and NoSQL

-- 🌱 I’m currently learning Data Science and Management at Toulouse Business School
+- 🌱 I’m previously learning Data Science and A.I.
+Management at Toulouse Business School and before that I studied Information Systems and Logistics at Stellenbosch University.

+- Originally from South Africa and am currently living in Germany in Cologne.

 - 📫 Reach me at linkedin.com/in/adamgreenn